 As for the reception and social integration of asylum-seekers, even at legislative level the Italian experience related to SOGI asylum seekers and refugees appears less clear and consistent.
 While this state of affairs seems to be in line with the more general difficulties of the whole system in place in the country, recently accrued by mass migration flows, no national strategy in this field has ever been elaborated or adopted.
 This gap has been filled by the role played by civil society and non-institutional entities.
 New specific projects for reception and social integration of SOGI asylum seekers and refugees have been elaborated by LGBTI associations and may lead to significant developments in this field.
 More generally, it should be stressed nonetheless that integration of SOGI asylum seekers and refugees seems directly connected with the overall acceptance of sexual minorities’ rights in Italian society.
 In this field, the divide between social reality and law puts Italy in a peculiar unfavourable situation in comparison to other Western democracies, as it has been widely noticed also at European level (see ECtHR, Oliari and Others v.
 Italy, 21 July 2015).

-That is also why, over its duration, the SOGICA project will afford a significant weight to the role of all institutional and non-institutional, social and legal actors and factors.
-This approach will contribute to the definition of policy recommendations for treating SOGI asylum-seekers and refugees fairly and respecting their human rights.
+That is also why, over its duration, the SOGICA project afforded a significant weight to the role of all institutional and non-institutional, social and legal actors and factors.
+This approach contributed to the definition of policy recommendations for treating SOGI asylum claimants and refugees fairly and respecting their human rights.

 For the impact of the latest asylum reforms on SOGI claimants, see Laamari, L., ‘Asilo LGBT in Italia e Europa‘, Il Grande Colibri’, 3 June 2020 (with contribution of Carmelo Danisi).